pali-english/pali-english.github.io/README.md

 but not a seeker of the far shore.
 From craving for wealth, an idiot
 ruins themselves and others.

+    Hananti: ruin, destroy
+    Bhogā: riches, wealth
+    Dummedhaṁ: an idiot, a fool
+    No: but not
+    Ca: and
+    Pāragavesino: a seeker of the far shore, one seeking the beyond
+    Bhogataṇhāya: from craving for wealth, due to the desire for riches
+    Dummedho: an idiot, a fool
+    Hanti: ruins, destroys
+    Aññeva: others
+    Attanaṁ: self, themselves

 Tiṇadosāni khettāni,
 rāgadosā ayaṁ pajā;